-The rationale of Note 4 to Rules 3.1, 3.2 and 3.3 is to ensure equal dissemination of information to shareholders either during the course of an offer or when an offer is in contemplation (see General Principle 3 of the Codes).
+The rationale of Note 4 to Rules 3.1, 3.2 and 3.3 is twofold: first, to preserve secrecy before an announcement of an offer (see Rule 1.4); and secondly, to ensure equal dissemination of information to shareholders either during the course of an offer or when an offer is in contemplation (see General Principle 3 of the Codes).
 In administering this Note the Executive takes into account an offeror's need for certainty as well as the risks of possible leakage of information and unequal dissemination of information.
 Where the Executive consents to an offeror approaching a restricted number of shareholders under Note 4 it would normally impose the following conditions: